 Not only can you find British classics and, indeed, food from far off places, but you can also find American groceries here in their dedicated American food section.

 In fact, this specific area is referred to in a very grandiose way: “Authentic American Food Company: a collection of authentic foods from America’s heartland.”

 Now, I’m not sure whether to be thrilled or take offense when I find repulsive things like hot dogs in a jar there (WHAT IN THE WORLD EVEN IS THAT?
 WE DON’T EAT THAT!), but you can bet I’m brought to near tears when they have my favorite flavor of Pop-tarts in stock.

 You can find Selfridges at: 400 Oxford Street, W1A 1AB London.

 American Food Store

-From Crisco to Tang to Aunt Jemima pancake mixes to Betty Crocker cake mixes, they have a large selection of imported American food and is a local favorite of American expats.
+From Crisco to Tang to Aunt Jemima pancake mixes to Betty Crocker cake mixes, they have a large selection of imported American food and are a local favorite of American expats.

 The American Food Store also carries drinks-based items such as Crystal Light mix and Lipton Iced Tea (try asking for iced tea in London and you’re going to get something very different than what you’re expecting).